 Quality gel polish in red, green, gold, and white.
 UV/LED lamp (120W minimum), base and topcoat, striping brushes, dotting tools, and nail art stickers.
 Beetles gel polish sets offer great value.
 ILNP chrome powders and Twinkled T brushes elevate results.
 Budget $80-150 for complete starter kit.

-Happy holidays, happy painting, and may your Christmas nails stay chip-free through New Year! 🎄✨
+Happy holidays, and may your festive nails stay chip-free through every celebration! 🎄✨

 Thanksgiving Nails 2025: Cozy Fall Designs

-Warm autumn hues and harvest-inspired nail art perfect for Turkey Day.
+Warm autumn hues and harvest-inspired nail art perfect for Turkey Day celebrations.

 Read more →Easy Halloween Nail Designs